PhilWyso/TTRPG-Obsidian/x_Blades_in_the_Dark/Game Mechanics/Scoundrel Actions.md

 	""I Prowl across the rooftops to avoid the Bluecoats and slip in through the skylight.”"

-By stating your actions this way, you avoid the problem of trying to use an [[action]] as if it's a broader skill.
+By stating your actions this way, you avoid the problem of trying to use an [[Action]] as if it's a broader skill.
 You simply say that you're performing the action itself.
 If you're not sure which action to use, think about your character's playbook, heritage and background.
 What do they know how to do?
 How do they address problems?

 After you figure out what [[Action]] the player is rolling with, the GM provides the following information before you roll: